cheatham1/SoftwareBook/more_histograms.md

 <img src="./Output/WZAnalysis/lep_EWZ.jpg" width="200" />
 <img src="./Output/WZAnalysis/lep_ptWZ.jpg" width="200" />

-The lepton PDG ID distributions shows that we are looking at electrons and muons.
+The lepton PDG id distributions shows that we are looking at electrons and muons.
 The energy and transverse momentum distributions in data agree well with simulated data.